android/enterprise-samples/AppRestrictionSchema/README.md

 that control settings such as password complexity, screen lock, or camera availability.
 Developers can also augment this list with custom policies that control specific features within their applications.
-For example, a web browser could provide access to a whitelist of allowed domains.
+For example, a web browser could provide access to a list of allowed domains.

 The list of policies exposed by an app must be specified using a file inside of the `res/xml` directory, using the `<restriction>` tag: